grantcarthew/start-prototype/PROJECT.md

 We will be working through this step by step.
 If you see something that should be addressed, bring it up in the discussion.

-As we fix issues, I will be needing you to ensure the docs/design/design-records/* document that relates to the changes is in-sync with our updates.
+As we fix issues, I will be needing you to ensure the docs/design/design-records/\* document that relates to the changes is in-sync with our updates.

+This repository is not large yet.
+Before you do anything, run a `lsd --tree` to get a list of the documents.

 ## Objectives

-1. Review all 11 CLI command documentation files for accuracy
+1. Review all documentation files (3 root docs + 11 CLI commands) for accuracy
 2. Fix inconsistencies, outdated information, and errors
 3. Ensure alignment with design decisions (DRs)
 4. Verify examples, flags, and usage patterns are correct
 5. Prepare clean, accurate documentation for implementation phase
+6. Design records will be updated as needed based on changes to other documents

+## Review Process

+1. I will identify and issue
+2. We will discuss it and decide on the fix
+3. You will fix the issue in the document
+4. You will review related documents to make sure there are no inconsistencies
+5. You will update related documents
+6. Add the fix to the bottom of this document in the ## Fixed section
+7. Ask me to commit the changes
+8. Next issue

-## CLI Documents to Review
+## Documents to Review

+Active document: `docs/cli/start.md`

+### Root Documentation

+- [ ] `docs/config.md` - Configuration reference
+- [ ] `docs/tasks.md` - Task-specific documentation
+- [ ] `docs/vision.md` - Product vision and goals

 ### Main Commands